 6) Check specific gravity - Show your tank sitter how to use it and where the line should stay.
 Even though I have an auto top off (ATO) system to keep my parameters where they should be, I check this every day.
 The ATO keeps it pretty much on the money, but the one day that I don't check it ... something will happen and it will be all messed up.

-- Have Enough Fresh RO/DI Water On Hand - Be sure you have your barrel or jugs filled up and available to last your vacation and have it clearly label as "Top Off Water" Pre-Mixed Saltwater
+Top Off Water - Have Enough Fresh RO/DI Water On Hand - Be sure you have your barrel or jugs filled up and available to last your vacation and have it clearly label as "Top Off Water"

-- I recommend doing this for one reason.
+Label Electrical Cords - I recommend doing this for one reason.
 If something needs to be unplugged it will be a lot easier for the sitter, not to mention you, to identify the plug and remove it from the surge protector.
-Power Loss Mitigation

 With a knowledgeable tank sitter, the right preparation, and keeping things simple...You and your tank should be able to survive several weeks apart...and hopefully enjoy yourself!